Reference: Postulate Mechanics

 MENTAL MATRIX

 By definition, a matrix is a surrounding environment in which something develops.
 The mental matrix consists of a thought environment, and at the core of this environment are postulates.
 As soon as the mind senses something, the thought environment interacts with the sensations.
 It assimilates the sensations in real-time so they can be perceived clearly.
-Subsequently, perceptions are stored and become the source of memories.
+Subsequently, perceptions are assimilated and stored as memories.
 Over time, memories are assimilated resulting in experience, knowledge and wisdom.
+The layers from sensations to wisdom become part of the mental matrix.
 This enables the mind to recall, imagine, reason and have consciousness.

 [ASSIMILATION]